Equivariant $K$-theory of Springer Varieties

+We recall the notations from Section \ref{equivcohomfl}.
+We shall denote the $T^n$-equivariant class of the line bundle $\mathcal L_i$ in $K_{T^n}(\cf)$ by $[\mathcal{L}_i]_{T^n}\in K_{T^n}^0(\mathcal{F};\mathbb{Z})$ for $1\le i\le n$.
+Recall that the $T^n$-equivariant $K$-ring of $\mathcal{F}$ is well studied classically (see \cite{kk} and \cite{mcleod}).
 Also the presentation for the ordinary $K$-ring of flag variety and flag bundle are classical and can be found in \cite[\S3, Chapter IV]{k}.
-We further have the following presentation for the $T^n$-equivariant $K$-ring of $\mathcal{F}$ which is analogous to the presentation of flag bundle as an algebra over the topological $K$-ring of the base in \cite{k}.
+We give the following presentation for the $T^n$-equivariant $K$-ring of $\mathcal{F}$ which is analogous to the presentation of the $K$-ring of the flag bundle as an algebra over the $K$-ring of the base in \cite{k}.